DevBara/DevBara.github.io/metals-ecommerce/README.md

  * HTTP Put Method works while using postman, but working on live site was a fail
  * HTTP Delete Method works if you input individual id number vs ${id}
  * When adding to cart, needed more time creating the cart component which would be a child to the Product Lists
+ * APIs with JSON data in an object(NO ARRAY), would not render on screen.
+    - Object.values?
+    - Turn object into an Array?